Assess health and human development needs for individuals, families and communities in government and non-profit agencies.

 Livability has previously ranked Bozeman as one of its Best Places to Live four years in a row, including the #1 best place to live in Montana, calling the city a "tech-savvy, economically vibrant, highly educated city on the grow" with year-round natural attractions.

 The Graduate School at Montana State is dedicated to helping students secure funding to support their time at MSU.
 Some resources the Department of Health & Human Development and the Graduate School offer includes:

 - Scholarship opportunities through the College of Education, Health & Human Development

 Additionally, teaching assistantships may be available within the Department of Health & Human Development.
 Counseling assistantships can include a summer appointment in addition to the academic year appointment.
 Research assistantships may be available with individual faculty members who have funded grants or contracts.
 Stipends vary depending on the type of appointment, the requirements of the job, the experience of the applicant and available funding.

 The Department of Health & Human Development have a variety of programs and projects designed to better understand every aspect of community health.
 Those programs include:

 - Montana Team Nutrition

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Community Health program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Community Health program.
-This includes any additional deadlines that the College of Health & Human Development may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the Department of Health & Human Development may have aside from the Graduate School, which does practice rolling admissions.